 These tie in closely with POV.
 Why?
 Because you should never, never, NEVER use a simile without a POV to use it from (unless your spouse and children are being held hostage by a madman/woman who will kill them if you don't use a simile from omniscient third person.
 And then only when the SWAT team has exhausted their resources).

 We'll start with metaphors.
-They're not used half as often as similes, and for those of you who don't remember, they're a comparison of something with something else without using 'like' or 'as' (like, totally).
+For those of you who don't remember, they're a comparison of something with something else without using 'like' or 'as' (like, totally).
 In the speculative fiction venue (science fiction, fantasy, and horror writers), never use metaphors (even if your girlfriend/boyfriend is being dangled head first over a pit of flames) without first stating the rules of the world your story is set in.
 If you have a xenian (alien, I'm just showing off) race with flaming eyeballs (that they can still see out of, because actual biological capabilities are lame), saying someone has 'deep-set eyes that burned' can be all too true…or all too confusing.
-Then there's the time when the Noble Knight and Noble Lady's romantic touch is 'electric'.
+Also watch for anachronisms, as when the Noble Knight and Noble Lady's romantic touch is 'electric'.
 I suppose metal armor can have a hell of a static cling.

 Metaphors can be extended more than similes (call someone's hair a river, and it will flow over their shoulders in cataracts with swirls and eddies where the comb failed…), but for that reason you should confine your metaphors to one per paragraph, at most.
 You might want to stop using the metaphor at the end of the paragraph, too, unless it's a recurring theme.
 And remember, only use metaphors your POV character is familiar with, avoding the Noble Knight and Lady example (see?
 I already trust that you'll only use metaphor in a POV.
 I'm trusting you).

 Like metaphors, similes should not be overused.
-I recall reading a fine science fiction novel back when (Grass, by Sheri Trepper, but I can't give you a specific page number because I don't have it with me) that used two--a deuce--of similies in one--an ace--of sentences.
+Generally you'll want to avoid mixing metaphors.
+I recall reading a fine science fiction novel back when (Grass, by Sheri Trepper, but I can't give you a specific page number because I don't have it with me) that used two of similies within one sentences.
 Two-for-one deals are fine when shopping, but I found myself rereading the sentence several times, trying to find out why it felt so strange.
 I can only wonder what wacko was sending pieces of the author's children in the mail to convince her to pull that one off.